 The Biosphere Reserve is found on the east side of the Cuchilla de Haedo among the headwaters of rivers that flow into the Tacuarembó River.
 The reserve also contains recharge areas of the Guaraní Aquifer, one of the largest reserves of fresh water on the planet.

 The landscape is characterized by quebradas (ravines and gorges) situated between high embankments of the basaltic coasts of Cuchilla.

-This Bioma Pampa-Quebradas del Norte Biosphere Reserve comprises a mosaic of different ecosystems, including a primary forest with subtropical jungle: the quebradas, which represents the southernmost vestige of the Atlantic Forest environment.
+This Bioma Pampa-Quebradas del Norte Biosphere Reserve comprises a mosaic of different ecosystems, including a primary forest with the subtropical jungle: the quebradas, which represents the southernmost vestige of the Atlantic Forest environment.
 Quebradas forests are located in depressions and present various types of vegetation.

-In the deeper areas trees can be observed of up to 25 m (82 ft) in height and abundant undergrowth of ferns, orchids and Piperaceae, as well as epiphytes (Bromeliaceae, Orchidaceae, Cactaceae).
+In the deeper areas trees can be observed of up to 25 m (82 ft) in height and abundant undergrowth of ferns, orchids, and Piperaceae, as well as epiphytes (Bromeliaceae, Orchidaceae, Cactaceae).
 The average density is approximately 350 trees per hectare.
 The subtropical jungle of quebradas is one of the main attractions of the reserve.

 The region of the Cuchilla de Haedo functions as a biological corridor for tropical species entering into Uruguayan territory, and represents the southernmost point for the presence of such fauna in Latin America.

 Rare species of amphibians and reptiles in the area include Hyla uruguaya (the Uruguayan frog), Melanophryniscus devincenzii (the Toad of Devincenzi) and Crotalus durissus terrificus (the South American rattlesnake).